okpanachi09/Endocode-Challenge/README.md

 ### Third-Party Libraries used within this project:
 in order to provide a clean and easy to maintain solution, I went with flask as a web framework given how clean the flask code base looks.

+ ### USAGE :
+ * Run the main script
+ > python3 src/main.py

+* Run the unit tests

+in one shell run this :
+> python3 src/main.py

+open another shell and run this:
+> python3 tests/unittests.py